Tools for calmer, clearer human response.

 Protection

-Some of the next Circle tools are not just about better words.
-They are about recognizing danger earlier, protecting children and youth, supporting women under pressure, and helping the right adult act sooner.
+Some upcoming Circle tools go beyond better words.
+They help people notice risk earlier, protect children and youth, support women under pressure, and help the right adult act sooner.

 Parent-guided first